Assisted Intelligence in Medicine

 regions as well in developed ones for many reasons including

-including "rare disease".
+knowledge domains, including "rare disease".

 - Mission